digitalsadhu/google-analytics-cordova-ios/README.md

 Setup:
 ---------------------
 1. Add the SystemConfiguration and CoreData frameworks to Xcode.
-2. Open your confix.xml file add a new entry under Plugins with the key as googleAnalyticsPlugin (note the lower case g) and the value as GoogleAnalyticsPlugin like so:
+2. Open your config.xml file add a new entry under Plugins with the key as googleAnalyticsPlugin (note the lower case g) and the value as GoogleAnalyticsPlugin like so:

 Example:
 ---------------------